GameStop eyes Russell add as CEO joins board

 The FTSE Russell is set to publish the final lists for the annual rebalancing of its family of indexes after the market's close on Friday, including the Russell 3000, the Russell Microcap index and several others.

+The Russell 3000 is made up of the large-cap Russell 1000 index and the small-cap Russell 2000 index.
 In order to move into the Russell 1000 index, an existing Russell 2000 member would need to have had a market cap exceeding $7.3 billion that day, according to Catherine Yoshimoto, FTSE Russell’s director of product management.

 |Ticker